microsoft/vcpkg/docs/users/selecting-library-features.md

 ## Installing additional features

-But [llvm (10) supports many more targets](https://llvm.org/docs/GettingStarted.html#local-llvm-configuration), `AArch64, AMDGPU, ARM, BPF, Hexagon, Mips, MSP430, NVPTX, PowerPC, Sparc, SystemZ, X86, XCore`.
+But [llvm supports many more targets](https://llvm.org/docs/GettingStarted.html#local-llvm-configuration), from ARM to SPARC to SystemZ.
 How can we have arm target?

 If we do: